santosh-gh/online-store/README.md

     - Essential Instructions

-      FROM → defines the base image.
+      FROM -> defines the base image.

-      RUN → runs commands (e.g., install software).
+      RUN -> runs commands (e.g., install software).

-      CMD → sets the default command when the container runs.
+      CMD -> sets the default command when the container runs.

-      ENTRYPOINT → defines the main command that always runs, even if you pass arguments.
+      ENTRYPOINT -> defines the main command that always runs, even if you pass arguments.

-      WORKDIR → sets the working directory inside the container.
+      WORKDIR -> sets the working directory inside the container.

     - File & Directory Management

-      COPY → copies files from host into the image.
+      COPY -> copies files from host into the image.

-      ADD → like COPY, but also supports remote URLs and automatic archive extraction (e.g., .tar.gz).
+      ADD -> like COPY, but also supports remote URLs and automatic archive extraction (e.g., .tar.gz).

-      VOLUME → creates a mount point for persistent data or shared volumes.
+      VOLUME -> creates a mount point for persistent data or shared volumes.

     - Configuration & Environment

-      ENV → sets environment variables.
+      ENV -> sets environment variables.

-      ARG → defines build-time variables (different from ENV because these don’t persist at runtime unless passed).
+      ARG -> defines build-time variables (different from ENV because these don’t persist at runtime unless passed).

-      LABEL → adds metadata to the image (author, version, description).
+      LABEL -> adds metadata to the image (author, version, description).

-      USER → sets the user to run commands as (instead of root).
+      USER -> sets the user to run commands as (instead of root).

-      SHELL → changes the default shell used in RUN commands (e.g., ["powershell", "-Command"] on Windows).
+      SHELL -> changes the default shell used in RUN commands (e.g., ["powershell", "-Command"] on Windows).

     - Networking & Ports

-      EXPOSE → documents which ports the container will listen on (note: it doesn’t actually publish the port).
+      EXPOSE -> documents which ports the container will listen on (note: it doesn’t actually publish the port).

     - Build Optimizations

-      ONBUILD → triggers instructions when the image is used as a base for another build.
+      ONBUILD -> triggers instructions when the image is used as a base for another build.

-      STOPSIGNAL → sets the system call signal used to stop the container.
+      STOPSIGNAL -> sets the system call signal used to stop the container.

-      HEALTHCHECK → defines a command for checking container health (e.g., ping a service).
+      HEALTHCHECK -> defines a command for checking container health (e.g., ping a service).

     - Security & Permissions

-      USER → runs commands as a specific user/group.
+      USER -> runs commands as a specific user/group.

-      CHOWN (used in COPY/ADD) → sets ownership of copied files.
+      CHOWN (used in COPY/ADD) -> sets ownership of copied files.

   ## Docker Commands

-    Docker Basics
     # Check Docker version
     docker --version
     docker info